 Naturalists don't deny that the process of consciousness and thinking remains a mystery.
 Advances have been in the investigation of memory formation, along with advances in brain mapping that allow the study of unique fractures in consciousness that occur during seizures . . . showing that it may be possible to differentiate consciousness into functional components, rather than assuming it is an indivisible quality of mind.
 We are also learning more about the brain-mind's experience of emotions, and their importance (emotions have been discovered to play a crucial role in impelling concentration -- people with damage to their brains that impairs their emotions no longer "want" do anything, let alone ponder long trains of thought).
 According to Richard Restak, neuroscience experiments have taught us more in the last decade than in the previous hundreds of years about topics like the brain and time, simultaneity, cause-effect, empathy, memory, and our mental representations of ourselves and others.
 We're learning more about the specificity or lack thereof of the brain's perceptions, the manner in which it draws basic distinctions, as well as the ways a brain can be fooled, or fools itself, and what types of cognitive biases brains share.

 To sum up the naturalists' position (I hope fairly), it seems to them that "we" don't move thoughts around in our heads.
 The perpetual movement of thoughts inside the brain-mind system is what constitutes "us."
-Another way of putting it is that we don't have thoughts, neither do thoughts have us, instead we are thinking and consciousness personified.
+Another way of putting it is that we don't have thoughts, nor do thoughts have us, instead we are thinking and consciousness personified.
 We are the process, the process is us.

 To help me envision thinking as a natural process I sometimes toy with a particular analogy, that of the brain-mind sorting out discrete bits of data into broader patterns in a manner akin to a Pachinko gaming machine, but I only use the analogy in the broadest sense and this is not meant to explain how thoughts are stored in matter but merely to illustrate the way a simple arrangement of balls, pins and gravity leads to different patterns.
 Below is an image of such a machine: